PeterShinners/comp/design/overview.md

 The standard libraries and language code will follow the style guidelines.

 * Tabs for indentation.
-* Limit line lengths to 100 characters.
+* Limit line lengths to 100 characters (with tabs counting as 1)
     * Relaxed when lines must contain exceptionally long tokens or literal values.
+* Tokens, definitions, and filenames should prefer `lisp-case`, lowercase with dashes.
 * When pipelines are split across multiple lines, start each new line with the continuation operator like `->` or `|`.
 * Prefer line breaks between statements.
 * Simple expressions should use spaces to improve clarity of operator precedence.
-* When multiple statements share a line, consider compressing each statements whitespace to improve readability.
+* When multiple statements share a line, consider compressing each statement's whitespace to improve readability.
 * Prefer no whitespace between a value and its shape definition, like `name~str` or `value~record`.
-* When a structure or shape definition splits multiple lines, add a level of indentation to the interior lines.
+* When a structure or shape definition splits multiple lines, add a level of indentation to the interior block.
-    * Prefer the leading curly brace to end on initial line.
+    * Prefer the leading curly brace at the end of the previous line.
     * Prefer the closing curly brace to end on its own line and match the indentation of the line with the leading curly brace.
 * When complicated pipeline contains layers of nesting, consider a double curly